hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 1. Retrieving Solana's 'Light-Client' state.
 2. Generating a state proof.
-3. Putting it to Ethereum (or any other EVM-enabled clsuter) for it to check the newly generated state proof validity.
+3. Putting it to Ethereum (or any other EVM-enabled cluster) for it to check the newly generated state proof validity.
 4. Ethereum accepts the state proof and marks it as a valid one (without storing it internally).